TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Set-B1DNSACL.md

 ```

 ## DESCRIPTION
-This function is used to update a DNS ACL object within BloxOne
+This function is used to update a DNS ACL object within Universal DDI

 ## EXAMPLES